kumarankit999/kumarankit999/README.md

 # 💫 About Me:
 I am a Second year undergrad at Galgotias University currently pursuing<br> my bachelor's degree in Computer Science and Engineering .<br>I do great work in community.
-Whenever I am not doing programming I like to cooking & playing <br>Football.
+Whenever I am not doing programming I like to cooking & playing Football.

 ## 🌐 Socials: